Coronation Park first appeared on Ordnance Survey maps for the 1920s, though it was created in 1911 to mark the coronation of King George V.

 Draining and fencing of the land purchased to extend the park was finally initiated in September 1934, when a tender was accepted from British Estate Services Ltd, priced at £1,473-3s-2d.
 In July 1935 the Parks Committee heard that part of the extension grounds would be available for play in the autumn, and in August 1936 the Parks Superintendent reported that two association football pitches were being prepared in the park extension and they would be available for play in the coming season.

 A tender from Mr J. H. Bevan to build a sports pavilion was accepted in December 1938.
 Mr Bevan also submitted a successful tender to build an entrance lodge in May 1939.

-In the 1980s, Coronation Park was greatly extended to provide facilities for soccer, rugby, and baseball.
+Coronation Park was extended in the 1980s to provide facilities for soccer, rugby, and baseball.
 It has hosted international baseball matches between England and Wales.

 Sources of Information